rcanalogs1/Pd2/README.md

      3) pd2 item marking change by following Wss
      4) Almost uniq item now show his base item name and grade (N->Normal, EX->exceptional, EL->Elite)
      5) Deleted quantity of arrow and bolt

+   20. 8/20

+     1) key is activated at the town (MAP ID function)
+     2) Scepter/Claw/Clubs comments fixed (They didn't show all the tings)
+     3) Filter Level update : the lowest level includes highest filter level function.
+        For example) No Amulet and Large Charm function including disabling No Potion and rings.